-- Provide comprehensive, consistent and timely information, and evaluations supporting a fair and open procurement process, - Protect the integrity of the procurement process, - Protect the public interest, - Select the best value proposal, and - Strive to reach financial close provided the P3 project is the best value to the State.
+- Provide comprehensive, consistent, and timely information and evaluations supporting a fair and open procurement process. - Protect the integrity of the procurement process. - Protect the public interest. - Select the best value proposal. - Strive to reach financial close provided the P3 project is the best value to the state.

-The policies and major guidelines governing the procurement of a P3 project are outlined in Section L of Chapter 2.
-The procurement process is outlined in more detail in Chapter 4.
+The policies and major guidelines governing the procurement of a P3 project are outlined in Chapter 2, section L. The procurement process is outlined in more detail in Chapter 4.